ERufian/RotatedDivisor/README.md

   The pattern can be repeated periodically as many times as desired, if 142857 is a divisor of its right rotation, then 142587142587 is also a divisor of its right rotation.

-* We can evaluate the 81 possible combinations of multiplier and Least Significant Digit and calculate the pattern that meets the condition, up to the point where it will periodically repeat.
+* We can evaluate the 81 possible combinations of multiplier and Least Significant Digit, and calculate the pattern that meets the condition up to the point where it will periodically repeat.
   For each pattern we can then calculate how many times can it be repeated for a given number of digits.
-E.g., for 142857 and numbers up to 99 digits (n &lt; 10^100) we will have 99/6 = 16 patterns.
+E.g., for 142857 and numbers up to 99 digits (n &lt; 10^100) there are 99/6 = 16 numbers that contain the pattern.
   We can then calculate the modularized sum by taking the lower 5 digits, multiplying by 16 and taking the lower 5 digits again

 * Two special cases to consider are
   1. Patterns that start with a 0.